Sarat Chandra Chattopadhyay: Early life

 In 1894, Sarat Chandra passed his Entrance Examination (public examination at the end of Class X) and entered Tejnarayan Jubilee College.
 He developed an interest in English literature and read A Tale of Two Cities and David Copperfield by Charles Dickens and other novels.
-Looking at Western authors such as Marie Corelli and Ellen Prince, Chatterjee adopted the psuedonym St. C. Lara.
+Looking at Western authors such as Marie Corelli and Ellen Prince, Chatterjee adopted the pseudonym St. C. Lara.
+He was inspired by the writings of Bankim Chandra Chattopadhyay.
 He organized a children's literary society in Bhagalpur, which published a handwritten magazine.
 Two years later, his formal studies ended as he could not pay the twenty rupees examination fee.

 On his wife's death in 1895, Matilal left the house of his in-laws and moved the family to a mud house in Bhagalpur.
 In 1896, he sold his ancestral house to repay debts.
 Sarat Chandra spent time interacting with friends, acting in plays, and playing sports and games.
 He seriously read literature and wrote several famous works including Bordidi, Chandranath, and Devdas.
 And then he stopped writing: "But I soon gave up the habit as useless, and almost forgot in the long years that followed that I could even write a sentence in my boyhood."

-In 1900, Sarat Chandra associated with the Banali Estate in Bihar while simultaneously being an assistant to the settlement officer in the Santhal district settlement.
-He published his first novella Borodidi through the local publisher Bharati under his real name.

 After holding sundry jobs, Sarat Chandra got upset with his father and left home.
-He wandered from place to place In the guise of a sannyasi (monk).
+He wandered from place to place in the guise of a sannyasi (monk).
 Little is known about what he did during this period.
 On getting the news of his father's death, Sarat Chandra came back and did his father's shraddha (memorial service).
 His oldest sister was already married.
 He deposited his remaining siblings with a friend and relatives and went to Calcutta (today's Kolkata) to try out his luck.

 In Calcutta, Sarat Chandra worked for six months translating Hindi paper books into English for an advocate.
 In January 1903, he went to Burma (today's Myanmar).

 Before leaving for Burma, at the insistence of an uncle, Sarat Chandra sent the story "Mandir" to the "Kuntaleen Story Competition."
 It won the first prize out of 150 submissions.
 Mandir was published under another uncle's name.
 The story was 27-year-old Sarat Chandra's first printed work.